 “Everything can be compromised.
 Let’s start by shutting the front door, because right now our current solutions are leaving that front door wide open,” Hansen says.

-For more on protecting endpoints and data while still enabling a productive, mobile workforce, download the Tech Brief, “Balancing federal data protection and productivity.”
+For more on protecting endpoints and data while still enabling a productive, mobile workforce, download the report, “Balancing federal data protection and productivity.”

-This article and podcast were written and produced by FedScoop for, and sponsored by, Dell EMC.
+This podcast was produced by FedScoop and underwritten by Dell EMC.